Turn your scrap fabric into a beautiful rag wreath. This same technique can be used to create wreaths for any time of the year.

 Making The Bunny Ears

-I actually made the ears first then made the rag wreath itself.
+I made the bunny ears first, then made the rag wreath itself.
 Here’s what I did.

 Step 1: Cut Cardboard